Yes, ramen that’s (undetectably) vegan and totally doable.

 * For the miso-glazed baby bok choy, slice bok choy in half lengthwise and heat a metal or cast iron skillet over medium heat.
 Prepare the same miso mixture as above (for carrots).
 Brush mixture over bok choy.
 Once pan is hot, lay down bok choy cut-side down and sear for 1-2 minutes.
 Flip and sear on other side.

-*To flash "fry" tofu, press extra firm tofu until most moisture is removed, then cut into rectangles (see photo) and add to a plastic bag.
+*To flash “fry” tofu, press extra firm tofu until most moisture is removed, then cut into rectangles (see photo) and add to a plastic bag (or a mixing bowl with lid).
 Add 1 heaping Tbsp cornstarch and a pinch each salt and pepper.
 Toss to coat.
 Heat a metal or cast iron skillet over medium heat.
 Once hot, add 1 Tbsp grape seed or sesame oil and tofu.
 Brown on one side for 4-5 minutes, then flip and brown on other side until light golden brown and crispy.

 *Miso-glazed carrots adapted from Food52.